oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 * `exp`: REQUIRED.
 The `exp` (expiration time) claim MUST specify the time at which the Client Attestation is considered expired by its issuer.
 The authorization server MUST reject any JWT with an expiration time that has passed, subject to allowable clock skew between systems.
 * `cnf`: REQUIRED.
 The `cnf` (confirmation) claim MUST specify a key conforming to {{RFC7800}} that is used by the Client Instance to generate the Client Attestation PoP JWT for client authentication with an authorization server.
 The key MUST be expressed using the "jwk" representation.
 * `iat`: OPTIONAL.
 The `iat` (issued at) claim MUST specify the time at which the Client Attestation was issued.
-* `nbf`: OPTIONAL.
-The `nbf` (not before) claim MUST specify the time before which the Client Attestation MUST NOT be accepted for processing.

 The following additional rules apply: